 What to do:

-- Call 911 or get the victim to a hospital immediately.
-Heat stroke is a severe medical emergency.
-Delay can be fatal.
+Call 911 or go to the nearest emergency room immediately.
+Heat stroke is a medical emergency.

 - Excessive panting